Perena2ECED/ECE-2112-PA3/README.md

 # A. POSITIONAL AND LABEL-BASED SLICING
   The problem asks to display the shape and the complete list of column names of cars using positional slicing with the arbitrary variable               cars_6_to_10, isolating rows 6 to 10, which displays only the columns Models, mpg, cyl, hp, and gear, while utilizing iloc and column labels.

-* The `cars.shape` shows a structural tuple describing the exact dimensions of the DataFrame.
+* The `cars.shape` returns a structural tuple describing the exact dimensions of the DataFrame.
 It outputs numbers structured in `(rows, columns), allowing to verify the structural size of the data set.

    ```
   cars.shape

   (32, 12)
   ```
-* The `cars.iloc[5:10]`, stands for integer location, an integer position-based slicing to isolate specific conditions.
+* The `cars.iloc[5:10]`, stands for __integer location__, an integer position-based slicing to isolate specific conditions.
     * `5` --> It functions as the inclusive lower bound.
 Since Python utilizes zero-based indexing, it prints out the 6th row of the data set.
     * `10` --> It functions as the exclusive upper bound, meaning the slice stops exactly before index 10.
 The boundaries successfully printed row           indices 5-9 to match the requested rows.